 The preset viewing mode is set from the Display options of the panel menu:

 - Small, Medium and Large List - Show the presets in a list of previews and names.

 - Small, Medium and Large Grid - Show the presets in a grid of previews.

 - Show Folders - Enable or disable the display of preset folders.
 Preset folders can only be shown in list viewing mode.

 - Show Groups - Enable or disable the display of preset group headers.
 When disabled, presets are shown in a continuous list, and are not separated by type or group.

 - Group Folders - Enable or disable the separation of preset groups.
-When enabled, the Document, Application or other preset are shown in separate groups.
+When enabled, the Document, Presets or other preset groups are shown in separate groups.
 When disabled, the groups are separated by type only.

 To use a preset on objects in the canvas: